paul-grozav/source.paul.grozav.info/kb/linux/qemu.md

 You can do the same key-combination and key 1 for returning to the VGA console(emulated OS output).

+If `ESC , 2` does not work, you might want to try `Alt + 2` (that is, press and hold Alt, then press key 2 and then release both) - just make sure that `Alt + 2` isn't defined as a shortcut in your Terminal app(for example for switching to the 2nd terminal tab).

 ## 3. QEMU console commands
 ```bash
 # Suspend VM to file(while running) – IS THIS WORKING?: i guess not 😐